rarible/protocol/docs/polygon/polygon-overview.md

 * [Staging](https://polygon-api-staging.rarible.org/v0.1/doc)
 * [Development](https://polygon-api-dev.rarible.org/v0.1/doc)

+Polygon - Mumbai can be accessed on rinkeby.rarible.com:
+- See a collection on Mumbai: `https://rinkeby.rarible.com/collection/polygon/{contractAddress}/items`
+- See an item on Mumbai: `https://rinkeby.rarible.com/token/polygon/{contractAddress}:{tokenId}?tab=details`

 ## SDK

 Polygon is using Ethereum SDK to interact with your application and the Rarible Protocol.